Twinklebear/Twinklebear.github.io/_posts/2015-11-27-rendering-an-animation-in-rust.md

 paths with B-Splines.
 Then we'll wrap up with rendering a really cool animation by using 60 different nodes spread across two clusters at my lab to render subsequences of the animation's frames.

-# TODO: Topics to cover

-1. Concept of sampling time with rays to get motion and motion blur
-	- Could also talk about possibilities to extend current system with varying shutter times vs. frame time

-2. Transforms of objects (and light emission) are now tied to time values
-	- Also mention no skeletal animation currently
-	- Mention that since the camera is also positioned w/ transform we can animate it as well
-	- Re-building the BVH each frame

-3. B-spline transformations for rigid body animation paths (mention bspline crate)
-	- Maybe we can show some comparisons of SVG animations or something with linear vs. b-spline based?

-4. Rendering of the raytracing compo animation, describe how the frames were distributed and rendering time spent
-	- Also mention limitations of no graphical editor, describe how people could make their own scenes, should commit the compo scene to repo

 <!--more-->

 # Rendering Time